 - Antibiotics—only if a bacterial infection has developed

-Self-care during the Headache
+Self-care for a Headache

 - Breathe warm, moist air.
 Try inhaling steam.